dvdocumentation/simplebasedoc/querys.rst

   collection.all()

-Get one document by ID (returns one record):
+Get one document by ID (returns one record).This is a fast command. the call is always made to the dictionary in memory.

 .. code-block:: Python

   collection.get(<ID>)

- This is a fast command. the call is always made to the dictionary in memory.

 Simple search
 --------------------